(Post updated March 13, 2021, with an editor’s note.)

 The Mazatlan malecon in Mexico is said to be one of the longest in the world – and it’s excellent.
 It’s a well-planned feature in this Sinaloa city that captured my heart.

 A malecon is a waterfront walkway.
 People walk, jog, run, roller blade, skateboard, ride bikes on this walkway, just like Tedly in this picture.

-One section is under construction as of this writing because the city is adding a bike lane adjacent to the malecon, and doing away with right-curb parking.
-Expats who live here tell me the federal government is behind the bike lane upgrade, as well as the construction of a few new parks, and the recent ground lighting in the downtown area just off the malecon — all work done during our visit in late 2017.
+Expats who live here tell me the federal government was behind the bike lane upgrade, as well as the construction of a few new parks, and the ground lighting in the downtown area just off the malecon — all work done during our visit in late 2017.
 (2021 update is below.)

 I’ve gone up to Playa las Brujas on the northern edge of the city, and down to where the malecon actually starts near Cerro del Vigia on the southern end of the city.
 I did a combination of a bus and walking, since the waterfront walkway pretty much ends at the Golden Zone.

 Want to people watch on a Saturday or Sunday evening?
 Head to the Olas Atlas section of the malecon.
 Want to see where El Chapo was captured the second time?
 The building is right off the malecon on Avenida del Mar.
 Want to shop for souvenirs?
 There’s a wide variety around the length of the malecon.
 Want to get a Starbucks beverage, chomp on chicken wings or pizza – or fantastic ceviche?
 The chains are up in the Golden Zone, the more local places are in other sections all along the malecon.